Real-hackbard/Scan-Drivers/README.md

 </br>

 # Virus false alarm:
 It's possible that your antivirus program will raise an alert after building the EXE file, as runtime linking should be enabled in this project.
-If you want to avoid this, you should disable it in the compiler project menu (see image).
+If you want to avoid this, you should disable it in the compiler project menu.

+..see Screenshot:

 </br>